mkigikm/CodeGenius/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 0: User Authentication, File Upload (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to upload files or input them via text in a Rails view.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

+[Details][phase-zero]

+### Phase 1: Viewing and Annotating Files (~2 days)
+I will add API routes to serve files and annotation data as JSON, then add Backbone models and collections that fetch data from those routes.
+By the end of this phase, users will be able to upload files and annotate them in a single
+Backbone page.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.

-[Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 2: Editing and Displaying Posts (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
 First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
 I also plan to integrate Filepicker for file upload so users can add images to blog posts.

-[Details][phase-three]
+[Details][phase-two]

 ### Phase 4: User Feeds (~1-2 days)
 I'll start by adding a `feed` route that uses the `current_user`'s